College: Arts and Sciences

 Course work in some specializations can be tailored based on a student’s interests.
 Each specialization includes a capstone or integrative experiential component.
 It is recommended that students choose their specialization early on with the help of their academic advisor.

-Data analytics is the most in-demand technology needed according to the Harvey Nash/KPMG 2016 CIO Survey.
+Data analytics is the most in-demand technology across all industry sectors according to the Harvey Nash/KPMG 2016 CIO Survey.
 Students in the data analytics major have a wide array of opportunities for internships due to this high demand for analytics talent in the professional world.
 Data analytics students have accepted analytics internship positions in industries such as finance, banking, retail, health care and professional sports.

 Data analytics students may be interested in Ohio State's Big Data and Analytics Association (BDAA), which hosts hands-on workshops with industry professionals to encourage students to think analytically and create connections with potential employers.